-You can forget about Pluto too, as it too is simply too dim to catch even under perfectly dark skies.
+You can forget about Pluto, too, as it too is simply too dim to catch even under perfectly dark skies.

 With 4.5” of aperture, the SkyQuest XT4.5 can somewhat resolve the outer parts of globular star clusters even under subpar skies.
-The easiest clusters like M13, M92, M3, M22, M15, and M5 (and of course Omega Centauri) should be easily distinguishable from mere fuzzy balls.
+The easiest clusters like M13, M92, M3, M22, M15, and M5 (and, of course, Omega Centauri) should be easily distinguishable from mere fuzzy balls.
 Smaller, dimmer, and more distant globulars are a bit more difficult.
 Open star clusters dazzle regardless of your viewing conditions, and hundreds can be viewed with the SkyQuest XT4.5.

-Nebulae such as the Orion Nebula (M42) and the Swan (M17) look great, even under somewhat light polluted skies.
+Nebulae such as the Orion Nebula (M42) and the Swan (M17) look great, even under somewhat light-polluted skies.
 A good nebula filter will greatly improve the view, however.
 Smaller planetary nebulae are out of reach, but big and bright ones like the Ring (M57) and Dumbbell (M27) look nice.

-Galaxies are likely to somewhat disappoint due to the XT4.5’s small aperture, but under dark skies you can see dust lanes in a few of them, such as M82 or M64, or the Andromeda Galaxy, M31.
+Galaxies are likely to somewhat disappoint due to the XT4.5’s small aperture, but under dark skies, you can see dust lanes in a few of them, such as M82 or M64, or the Andromeda Galaxy, M31.
 Large galaxies like M31 also tend to have smaller companion galaxies surrounding them which can be seen.

 You should be able to see a couple dozen galaxies within a few degrees of each other in the Virgo Cluster, too.
 Under light-polluted skies, however, seeing galaxies at all, let alone resolving any detail in them, is going to be a challenge with any telescope, especially a small one like the XT4.5.

-And regardless of conditions, the SkyQuest XT4.5 simply doesn’t have enough aperture to clearly resolve spiral arms in galaxies, and you’re limited to viewing them at low magnifications which are unlikely to show much detail – increasing the magnification makes them dimmer as their light is spread out over a large area, and thus many become almost completely invisible at high power even if they were easy to spot at lower magnifications.
+And regardless of conditions, the SkyQuest XT4.5 simply doesn’t have enough aperture to clearly resolve spiral arms in galaxies, and you’re limited to viewing them at low magnifications, which are unlikely to show much detail – increasing the magnification makes them dimmer as their light is spread out over a large area, and thus many become almost completely invisible at high power even if they were easy to spot at lower magnifications.

 Lastly, the SkyQuest XT4.5 is also pretty good at splitting double stars.
-Hundreds of them can be seen even from a city sky, and pairs which are extremely close together are a good test of your atmospheric conditions, collimation, and your own skill as an observer.
+Hundreds of them can be seen even from a city sky, and pairs that are extremely close together are a good test of your atmospheric conditions, collimation, and your own skill as an observer.

 Final Thoughts on Orion SkyQuest XT4.5